r-lib/nanoparquet/README.md

 (no nested tables) and only the Snappy compression scheme. miniparquet has no (zero, none, 0)
 [external dependencies](https://research.swtch.com/deps) and is very lightweight.
-It compiles in seconds to a binary size of under 1 MB.
+It compiles in seconds to a binary size of about 2 MB.

 ## Installation